Folders

 1. Open your folder

-2. Click **Add Files** or drag and drop files into the folder
+2. Click **Upload files** or drag files into the folder

 </Tab>